 We have a range of reading books for use in school and at home which complement and support our approach to phonics and early reading.
-The vast majority of home reading books when children are first learning to read are fully decodable (can be read just using the phonic skills your child has learned).
-As children become more fluent readers the level of challenge increases.
+All reading books, when children are first learning to read, are fully decodable (can be read just using the phonics skills a child has learned) and are closely matched to your child's phonics learning.
+Gradually, as children become more fluent readers the level of challenge increases.

 Guided reading sessions take part daily in school and work alongside our phonics lessons.
 Here we explicitly teach children how to apply their phonic knowledge in order to read texts.
 Books are carefully matched to children’s phonic abilities and they work within an adult-led small group to read together.
 Other opportunities are taken throughout the day for some children to have one-to-one reading with an adult.

 Our guided reading sessions are also used to develop children’s understanding of what they have read.
 It is important for us to teach this explicitly to children so that we know that they can access information when reading independently, which is a vital skill in learning.
 These skills are developed from the early stage of reading and get progressively harder as children’s reading skills and levels develop.